S-Makeev/reading-notes/Code301/class-6.md

 It's a JS runtime environment that uses V8 engine.

--In your own words, what is Chrome’s V8 JavaScript Engine?
+- In your own words, what is Chrome’s V8 JavaScript Engine?

 It's a translator for JS.
 It translates JS from human readable code into code readable by machine.

--What does it mean that node is a JavaScript runtime?
+- What does it mean that node is a JavaScript runtime?

 it means that node serves as an area where JS code is going to be executed.